snosenzo/TSNE-MotionSculpture/README.md

 To see more 3D t-SNE visualizations: [Tensorflow Embedding Projector](https://projector.tensorflow.org/)

-Unfortunately, I cannot verify the accuracy of my program because I have not implemented the ability to see labels of points.
+Due to this being a purely visual project first, I cannot verify the accuracy of my program because I have not implemented the ability to see labels of points yet.